5 REASONS WHY I CHOOSE NOT TO EAT MEAT

 So to conclude this, I once again want to clarify that these are my choices and opinions and nothing more.

 I’m 100% aware that having the ability to make these lifestyle choices is a massive privilege.
-But in my opinion, living in such a privileged country leaves me feeling as though I should use it in the best way that I can… To lessen the destruction that millions will never have the opportunity to do.
+And that’s why I’ve chosen to use my privilege as a way to lessen the destruction that millions may never be able to.

 If you disagree, that’s okay… I’m not a judgemental person and all I ask is for you to do the same!

-But for those that are interested – here are the 2 documentaries/videos that convinced me that this was the only way forward.
-If you want to educate yourself on these dark truths, I encourage you to watch these with an open mind ♡
+But for those that are interested, here are the 2 documentaries/videos that convinced me that this was the only way forward in my life.
+If you feel like watching, I encourage you to do so with an open mind ♡

 Like it?
 PIN IT!